 That’s just one reason we would like to introduce you to upper cervical chiropractic.
 This is a natural form of care that has provided benefits for many suffering from both migraines and headaches.
 What is upper cervical chiropractic and why do some with migraines or headaches find benefits?

-Diagnostic imaging is used to pinpoint precisely the location and degree of any upper cervical misalignment.
+Diagnostic imaging can pinpoint precisely the location and degree of any upper cervical misalignment.
 Then a low-force correction is specifically tailored to each patient.
 This gentle adjustment does not involve any of the popping or twisting you may have experienced with general chiropractic.
 Instead, low-force adjustments are safe for the very young or very old and everyone in between.
 Once the adjustment has been administered, some find that headaches or migraines immediately become less severe or frequent.
 Some even receive complete relief.

 If this sounds like a form of natural care that you would like to benefit from, seek out a practice in your local area.
 A no-obligation consultation may be your first step toward finding drug-free relief from chronic headaches or migraines.